ds5010/spring-2023/git.md

 List files and directories that you want to keep out of git in a `.gitignore` file.

-If you forget to put a file in .gitignore and you want to remove it from git...
+If you forget to `.gitignore` a file and you want to remove it from git history, then it's a bit of a pain...

 ```
 git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY